Clemapfel/mousetrap/docs/02_signals.md

 By correctly blocking signals, we get the correct behavior of both buttons being triggered exactly once.
 Because both buttons unblock themself at the end of the signal handler, after the two buttons are done everything returns to the way it was before the first signal emission.

-\collapsible_note_begin
-If you would like to try out this behavior, here is a modified `main.cpp`
+If we want to try out this behavior ourself, here is a modified `main.cpp`

 ```cpp
 #include <mousetrap.hpp>